jfang324/mangadex-downloader/README.md

 To use this tool, you will need the following:

 -   Python 3.11 or higher
--   python-dotenv (if you want to use the .env file)
+-   python-dotenv (if you want to use the .env file, optional unless the API changes)
 -   aiohttp
 -   Pillow
 -   windows-curses (if you are using Windows)